solarworkshop/Small-Solar-Power-Systems-Zine/zine.md

 In order to properly size your wires you will need to know the maximum possible current (amps) running through them.

 - For solar panels just add up the amprage of each panel (or use the power formula to convert watts to amps).
-- TODO: battery to battery, charge controller, inverter, loads (should this be it’s own section?)

 This chart shows **wire gauges (AWG 00 to 18)** along with their **ampacity (current capacity)** and **common uses** in **DC solar power systems**.